On the emergence of the Lorentzian metric structure of space-time in general relativity: Conclusion and outlook: dicing around a black hole

+Third, we make a comment on the extendibility of our particular probability interpretation to more general {\it i.e.}, not only {\it ordinary} general relativistic situations.
 Throughout the text and especially around the formulation of {\bf Assumption 1} and {\bf Assumption 2} we have carefully emphasized that an {\it ordinary} observer's experiences are used to substantiate the whole set-up here.
-However accepting that general relativity describes not only our mild terrestrial experiences but works correctly in the dynamical and strong range of gravity too (which is supported by the recent direct gravitational wave and black hole observations) the important question arises how to interpret probability in these more general situations.
+However accepting that general relativity describes not only our mild terrestrial experiences but works correctly in the dynamical and strong range of gravity too (which is supported by the recent direct gravitational wave and black hole observations) the important question arises how to interpret probability in these more general situations \cite{sau}.
 Recall that in our framework probability is the predefined relative frequency of a sequence of events (called progression here); this abstract real number then can be verified by an observer with certain accuracy (but never exactly) by detecting these events and counting the favourable cases.
 We have assumed that probability in this way is a well-defined scalar.
-Acknowledging this observer-dependence our worry can be put as follows: {\it in what extent is probability a relativistically invariant scalar quantity?} Before targeting this problem we note that there are other approaches to probability which are apparently more safe because do not refer to any observer.
-Consider for instance the so-called {\it classical interpretation} by Laplace via symmetry considerations \cite{haj}: the probability of getting the number 6 in one toss with an unloaded dice is $\frac{1}{6}$ precisely because this dice is a {\it perfect cube} having 6 equal sides, etc. This elegant forecasting of probability is then indeed verified (with finite accuracy) in a sequence of events.
-However note that in this empirical verification process we have assumed by convention that the dice and the gamer more-or-less stay together in space what we call an {\it ordinary} situation.
+Acknowledging this observer-dependence our worry can be put as follows: {\it to what extent is probability a relativistically invariant scalar quantity?} Before targeting this problem note that some of the aforementioned other approaches to probability are apparently more safe because they do not refer to any observer.
+Consider for instance the so-called {\it classical interpretation} by Laplace via symmetry considerations \cite{haj}: the probability of getting the number 6 in one toss with an unloaded dice is $\frac{1}{6}$ precisely because this dice is a {\it perfect cube} having 6 equal sides, {\it etc}.
+This elegant forecasting of probability is then indeed verified (with finite accuracy) in a sequence of events.
+However note that in this empirical verification process we have assumed by convention that the dice and the gamer more-or-less stay together in time and space what we call an {\it ordinary} situation.
 Instead of this imagine for example that the dice is on the board of a distant spaceship moving, with respect to the gamer, with a velocity comparable with the speed of light.
 Apparently the shape of the dice is distorted by Lorentz contraction hence the gamer concludes that the probability is not equal to $\frac{1}{6}$; meanwhile receiving a message with the result of a long sequence of trials, recorded by the ship's crew, will support $\frac{1}{6}$.
 Thus it seems the classical and the relative frequency interpretations of probability diverge already in a simple special relativistic situation.
 This conclusion is however wrong: in our context very surprising computations \cite{pen, ter} demonstrate that (as long as a single eye is used and the image occupies a small solid angle) the effect of Lorentz contraction on the visual appearance of a solid body is not distortion but rather a perfect rotation!
 Hence quite interestingly spatial symmetry is preserved at least in the realm of special relativity.
-However imagining more wild games (dicing around a neutron star, or in the vicinity of a rotating-oscillating black hole whose space-time geometry is even not known yet) one would not expect a similar special relativistic ``conspiration'' which could save the coherence of various probability concepts.
+However imagining more wild games (dicing around a neutron star, or in the vicinity of a rotating-oscillating black hole whose space-time geometry is even not known yet) one would not expect a similar ``conspiration'' which could save the coherence of various probability concepts.